mwilliams2014/liferay-docs/develop/tutorials/articles/loading-bundled-npm-modules-in-your-portlets.markdown

 Follow these steps:

+1. Provide a `Web-ContextPath` in your bundle's `bnd.bnd` file:

+        Web-ContextPath: /my-module-web

-1. Make sure the `<liferay-frontend:defineObjects />` tag is included in your portlet's `init.jsp`.
+2. Make sure the `<liferay-frontend:defineObjects />` tag is included in your portlet's `init.jsp`.
 This makes the `npmResolvedPackageName` variable available, setting it to your project module's resolved name.
 For instance, if your module is called `my-module` and is at version `2.3.0`, the implicit variable `npmResolvedPackageName` is set to `my-module@2.3.0`.
-This lets you prefix any JS module require or soy component rendering with this variable.
+This lets you prefix any JS module `require` or soy component rendering with this variable.

-2. Use the `npmResolvedPackageName` variable along with the relative path to your JavaScript module file to create an alias in the `<aui:script>`'s `require` attribute.
+3. Use the `npmResolvedPackageName` variable along with the relative path to your JavaScript module file to create an alias in the `<aui:script>`'s `require` attribute.
 An example configuration is shown below: